Daylesford Abbey: History

-Centuries later, Norbertine Priests led by Bernard Pennings, came from Berne and established an Abbey in Wisconsin.
-Pennings established a network of Norbertine schools and Parishes, establishing St. Norbert College as a seminary, then a college of business.
-In 1898, St. Joseph Parish, in West De Pere, Wisconsin became affiliated with the Norbetines and served as the Abbey Church for decades.
+In 1893, Norbertine priests, led by Bernard Pennings, came from Berne Abbey in the Netherlands to the United States to establish an abbey in De Pere, Wisconsin.
+Pennings established a network of Norbertine schools and parishes, establishing St. Norbert College as a seminary, then a college of business.
+In 1898, St. Joseph Parish in West De Pere became affiliated with the Norbertines and served as the abbey church for decades.

-In the 1950s, a growing American Norbetine community, having outgrown both the Abbey in De Pere and the various priories it had, sought to create new a new Foundation (which would become Daylesford Abbey) and to expand the Norbertine Presence from Wisconsin to the East Coast of the United States, in Delaware and Philadelphia.

-Norbertines in Philadelphia & the Delaware Valley

-In 1932, Abbot Pennings sent a handful of Norbertines from Wisconsin to open a school that became Archmere Academy in the Delaware Valley.
-In the subsequent years, Pennings purchased "The Patio", home of industrialist John J. Raskob Archmere Home A Private High School in Claymont, Delaware. in Claymont, Delaware.
-At the Patio, the Norbertines created a college preparatory school on grounds of the former estate.
+In 1932, Abbot Pennings sent a handful of Norbertines from Wisconsin to Delaware and purchased "The Patio", the estate of industrialist John J. Raskob in Claymont.
+At "The Patio", the Norbertines founded Archmere Academy, a college preparatory school for boys.